kyriba/Use_Cases_samples/Use_Cases_Colab/Automating_Excel_Reporting/README.md

 8. Run the application.
 You can run the whole application: Runtime -> Run all, or execute separated cells.

+9. When "List of Process Templates listed in the excel file" cell runs it requires to upload xlsx file.
+Choose "UseCase Template.xlsx" from  Automating_Excel_Reporting folder.

 > ⚠️  _Please notice that Python is a script language and code will be executed row by row or in the order you will run the cells._